 - Determine whether the requested components and feature are installed.
-If a component and feature are not installed the installer will check for missing files and reinstall. - Check that all components in the requested feature are properly installed.
+If a component or feature are not installed, the installer checks for missing files and installs them. - Check that all components in the requested feature are properly installed.
 The installer verifies the keypath of a given component to determine if that component is broken.
-If the keypath resource is missing, the installer will perform an on-demand repair.
+If the keypath resource is missing, the installer performs an on-demand repair.